TechAmanPannu/mini-url/README.md

 https://miniurl.com/ljhni9

-This is the project I started to improve my software development skills using different technologies.
+This project I started to improve my software development skills using different technologies.
 Further we will understand why and which stack I have used with proper usecases.
 Here is the list of stack.

 - [Stack]()